KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/publications.md

  <div align="justify">

-This paper investigates how the opening of hotels and ski facilities in Poland impacted touristic spending, mobility and Covid-19 outcomes.
-We use administrative data from a government program subsidizing travel to show that the policy increased consumption of touristic services in ski resorts.
-Next, leveraging geolocation data from Facebook, we show that ski resorts experienced a significant influx of tourists, increasing the number of local users by up to 50%.
-Furthermore, we show that there was an increase in the probability of meetings between pairs of users from distanced locations and pairs of users from touristic and non-touristic areas.
-As the policy impacted travels and gatherings, we then analyze its effect on the diffusion of Covid-19.
-We find a significant association between touristic movements and the severity of a major pandemic wave in Poland.
-In particular, we observe that counties with ski facilities experienced more infections after the opening.
-Moreover, counties strongly connected to the ski resorts during the opening had more subsequent cases than weakly connected counties.
+This paper investigates how reopening hotels and ski facilities in Poland impacted tourism spending, mobility, and COVID-19 outcomes.
+We used administrative data from a government program that subsidizes travel to show that the policy increased the consumption of tourism services in ski resorts.
+By leveraging geolocation data from Facebook, we showed that ski resorts experienced a significant influx of tourists, increasing the number of local users by up to 50%.
+Furthermore, we confirmed an increase in the probability of meetings between pairs of users from distanced locations and users from tourist and non-tourist areas.
+As the policy impacted travel and gatherings, we then analyzed its effect on the diffusion of COVID-19.
+We found that counties with ski facilities experienced more infections after the reopening.
+Moreover, counties strongly connected to the ski resorts during the reopening had more subsequent cases than weakly connected counties.
+Cost-benefit analysis shows that costs stemming from additional hospitalizations and deaths vastly outweighed the economic benefits of reopening, even in the ski resorts.

  </div>